-Founded in 1989, Community Options is a national nonprofit with over forty offices in eleven states.
-Our mission is to develop housing and employment for persons with developmental and intellectual disabilities.
+Founded in 1989, Community Options is a national nonprofit with over 50 offices in 12 states.
+Our mission is to develop housing and employment supports for persons with disabilities.

 With a dedicated board and a staff in excess of 5,000 people, Community Options is funded primarily through federal, state, local and philanthropic investments.
 All stakeholders believe that every person regardless of the significance of their disabilities should have the opportunity to be employed and to live in local neighborhoods like any other American.
-In fact, Community Options provide services to more than 2,700 persons with disabilities, and many with very significant disabilities.
+In fact, Community Options provides services to more than 5,000 people with disabilities and their families.

 Community Options has a centrally based infrastructure in Princeton, New Jersey for all administrative and business operations.
 Applying state of the art technology, Community Options ensures cultural uniformity and stability with fiscal, human resource, information technology, training and governance to all local regions.

-A 10 member national board consisting of professionals and advocates consider policy and governs the organization with formal quarterly meetings, relevant subcommittees and fiduciary oversight.
+A national Board of Directors consisting of professionals and advocates consider policy and governs the organization with formal quarterly meetings, relevant subcommittees and fiduciary oversight.
 The board assists the Founder and CEO with strategic planning, budget forecasting, insurance, capital acquisitions, talent, compensation analysis and legal relevance.

 Indigenous governance under the auspice of a national to regional to local model ensures maintaining the philosophical and ethical integrity of the nonprofit juxtaposed against state and city statutes and regulations.
 Each city has an office with an executive director, a local advisory committee and a team of dedicated professionals charged with the day-to-day implementation of management and budget.
 This includes local hiring and staff coaching with regularly scheduled national training and quality assurance.